Recipe

 What is a Hot Cross Bun?

-A hot cross bun is a sweet, yeasted bun packed full of warming spices and fruits including currants and raisins.
+A hot cross bun is a sweet, yeasted bun packed full of traditional spices and fruits including currants and raisins.
 It is believed that the iconic bun first appeared in 12th Century, where English Monks would decorate the freshly baked treat with a piped dough cross on Good Friday to commemorate the Day of the Cross.

 The bun itself is symbolic within the Christian Faith.
 The white cross on top of the bun symbolises the crucifix in which Christ died upon, with the various spices and fruits used to represent the spices that were used to embalm Christ after death.